eLyiN/WikiNecro/Getting-Started.md

 ***
 ## Installation & Configuration

+### Compiled release steps are recommended for any end-user who has no intention of modifying the source code.

 ### Using compiled release
 1. Download the latest release [Release.zip](https://github.com/NecronomiconCoding/NecroBot/releases).
 2. Unzip the downloaded files, run the program (PoGo.NecroBot.CLI.exe), close it.